thegreatkeej/Estimator_Project/README.md

 ## I. Project Summary
 ### Motivation
 The supply chain industry utilizes a "hot sheet" (a list of materials and their prices generated once a quarter) to price their materials.
-With the rise of inflation, companies have resorted to pricing materials on a daily basis.
+With the rise of inflation, companies have resorted to pricing materials daily.
 This increase in pricing frequency leads to excessive hours spent scouring the net searching for current material costs.

 ### Background Information
 Small items, typically purchased with large material, are not directly priced.
 Rather, a percentage is tagged to the cost of the primary material to account for the cost of the small items.

 *For example*
-> When an electrician installs 10 feet of pipe they will also require two connectors, two straps and possibly one coupling for the installation.
+> When an electrician installs 10 feet of pipe, they will also require two connectors, two straps and possibly one coupling for the installation.
 To account for the total cost, estimators will add on a percentage of the bid to cover the small items rather than pricing every small item.

 ### Approach
 To increase process efficiency, we are designing a live HTML/website powered by APIs to search prices from 27 electrical material suppliers.
 The data collected will be used to create a table on the website that is updated daily.
 Additionally, our algorithm will select the cheapest priced items of the day to populate the table.
 The Machine Learning aspect will inform us on price fluctuation to determine when material costs increase or decrease with respect to the day of the week.
-We will also look into any correlation between price increases in small items with respect to primary items of interest.
+We will also investigate any correlation between price increases in small items with respect to primary items of interest.

 ### Goals
 The goal is to:
 -   Save time and money when retrieving the lowest prices of product.
-  > This inccludes all features of interest explained in Database section
+  > This includes all features of interest explained in Database section
 -   Determine lowest priced items per day.
 -   Use a multi linear regression model to identify a correlation between the increase of primary electrical materials and small electrical materials.
 (Estimate small material costs)
 -   Determine material price with respect to the day of the week.